 X-rays will be needed to show the tooth below the gum line, the tooth roots, and the surrounding bone.
 An anesthetic will be used on the site to minimize pain and discomfort.
 A sheet of latex rubber called a dental dam will be placed around the tooth to keep it dry and clean during the procedure; there may be viruses and/or bacteria located in the mouth that can affect the success of the procedure.
 The dentist will access the inside of the tooth by creating a hole through the top (the crown).
 The pulp will then be removed, along with all decay that may be present.
 The inside of the tooth will be cleaned and reshaped to discourage bacteria from accumulating there again.
 The canal will be filled with a biocompatible filling material to restore the structural integrity and allow the tooth to be used as normal again.
 Once filled, the tooth will be sealed and is normally covered with a dental crown.

-Many people feel anxious at the thought of having to get a root canal done because they believe that it is a painful procedure.
+Many people feel anxious at the thought of having to get root canals done in Highland Village, TX because they believe that it is a painful procedure.
 The truth is, the goal of the treatment is to relieve pain and restore the tooth to health.
 Because an anesthetic is used, the patient feels very little as their tooth is being saved.